YufenLin/opportunity_youth/README.md

 ## Methodology

 * Query data from a [PostgreSQL database](https://www.postgresql.org/) of US Census PUMA regions;
 * Using Jupyter Notebook to combine our code, our notes, and data visualization.
-To visualize descriptive statistics, use [matplotlib](https://matplotlib.org/) to create bar charts and [GeoPandas](http://geopandas.org/) to create population choropleth map;
+To visualize descriptive statistics, use [Matplotlib](https://matplotlib.org/) to create bar charts and [GeoPandas](http://geopandas.org/) to create population choropleth map;
 * Map Figure Generation
-    + Map data obtained from US Government website, Shape file of Washington State PUMA regions
+    + Map data obtained from US government website, Shape file of Washington State PUMA regions
     + GeoPandas library used to map the shape file
     + Data obtained from PostgreSQL database used to populate choropleth maps of Opportunity Youth and job opportunities in South King County